github/balanced-employee-ip-agreement/README.md

 ### What does BEIPA mean for patents?

-BEIPA doesn't specifically mention patent, nor copyright, trademark, or more obscure forms of IP – it covers them all.
+BEIPA covers them all forms of IP.
 A BEIPA covered employee could file a patent on a free-time project unrelated to the employer's business, and the employee would own it.

-Similar to open source, if employer and employee have particular objectives, they could be spelled out in a different or complementary IP agreement or other policy.
+Similar to open source, if employer and employee have particular patent objectives, they could be spelled out in a different or complementary IP agreement or other policy.
 One example of such a policy is the [Innovator's Patent Agreement](https://github.com/twitter/innovators-patent-agreement) from Twitter, a commitment from a company to its employees that the company will not use patents in offensive litigation without the permission of the inventors.

 ### In what jurisdictions is BEIPA applicable?